klau55/clicker-mobile-app/README.md

 A fullstack mobile application for tracking boxing taps with a leaderboard system.

+## Overview

+Boxing Clicker is an interactive mobile application designed for boxing enthusiasts to track their training progress.
+Users can register an account, perform various boxing moves (punch, right punch, kick), and track their progress on a global leaderboard.
+The app offers an engaging experience with animations, sound effects, and real-time tap counting.

+The app features a clean, intuitive interface with both light and dark mode support.
+Users can view their ranking among other players and track their personal statistics.
+The backend provides secure authentication and persistent data storage, ensuring users can track their progress over time.

-## Features
+### Features

-- User registration and login
+- **User Authentication**: Secure registration and login system
-- Tap counter with animations
+- **Interactive Tapping**: Animated boxing moves with sound effects
-- Global leaderboard with rankings
+- **Global Leaderboard**: Compete with other users worldwide
-- User profile with stats
+- **User Profiles**: View personal stats and achievements
-- Dark mode / light mode theme
+- **Theme Support**: Toggle between light and dark mode
-- Responsive design
+- **Responsive Design**: Works on various device sizes

-## Tech Stack
+### Tech Stack

 - **Frontend**: React Native / Expo
 - **Backend**: Node.js with Express